 Descprition: Ounalashka Park was built in 1999 and is located in Unalaska valley.
 It is the department's largest park and includes a softball field, outdoor basketball/tennis court, and a paved trail with some permanent exercise stations.
 In addition to the athletic equipment, it also has a playground, pavilion, and a snack shack which is occasionally used during PCR events.
-This project would build a covered multipurpose facility where the current tennis court is or somewhere close to it.

 Need: In 2012, the court was resurfaced with plastic tiles in the hopes that they would be an improvement over the worn out court.
 However, they do not offer a particularly realistic tennis surface and the court is two feet too short.
-The purpose of this project is to:Improve the quality of the park and what it has to offer.Evaluate the current and future facility in an effort to best accommodate Unalaska residents for the next 20 to 30 years.Raise Council awareness of the need to bring a facility that can offer more recreational activities such as hockey, tennis, indoor soccer, or an indoor playground.Provide a multipurpose covered facility.Provide an emergency shelter for the island.
+The purpose of this project is to:Improve the quality of the park and what it has to offer.Evaluate the current and future facility in an effort to best accommodate Unalaska residents for the next 20 to 30 years.Raise Council awareness of the need to bring an authentic tennis facility to the island.Provide a multipurpose covered facility.